vvvv666/greenfield-docs/src/guide/greenfield-blockchain/modules/cross-chain.md

 Once these primitives are called by an EOA or smart contracts, the predefined events will be emitted.
-Greenfield Relayers should pick up these events and relay them over to Greenfield and BSC.
+Greenfield Relayers should pick up these events and relay them over to Greenfield.
 As the change will happen asynchronously, there will be specific cross-chain packages for acknowledgments or errors, which can trigger a callback.
 The caller of the primitives should pay the fees upfront for cross-chain operations